collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git checkout -b <branch-name>
 ```

-Add, commit, create a message
+Make your change to the files, then add, commit, create a message

 ```bash
 $ git add .